lammps/lammps/doc/src/Build_package.rst

 dependent on that package are also excluded.

-When you download a LAMMPS tarball or download LAMMPS source files from the Git or SVN repositories, no packages are pre-installed in the src directory.
+When you download a LAMMPS tarball or download LAMMPS source files from the git repository, no packages are pre-installed in the src directory.

 .. note::